mtdcr/qvm-pass/README.md

 # qvm-pass

-*qvm-pass* is a frontend for [pass](https://www.passwordstore.org/) running in a vault VM, in other words it is an implementation of *split-pass* in the spirit of [split-gpg](https://github.com/mtdcr/qubes-app-split-gpg) and [split-ssh](https://github.com/mtdcr/qubes-app-split-ssh).
+*qvm-pass* is a frontend for [pass](https://www.passwordstore.org/) running in a vault VM.
+In other words it is an implementation of *split-pass* in the spirit of [split-gpg](https://github.com/mtdcr/qubes-app-split-gpg) and [split-ssh](https://github.com/mtdcr/qubes-app-split-ssh).
 It uses the RPC interface of [Qubes](https://www.qubes-os.org/) called [qrexec](https://www.qubes-os.org/doc/qrexec/), which behaves roughly like a serial connection.
 Where the RPC interface limits interactivity, *qvm-pass* aims to mimic the same user interface as known from the original `pass` command.
 However, the `git` subcommand gets blocked, because it would allow the execution of dangerous operations.

+Consider combining *qvm-pass* with [split-gpg](https://github.com/mtdcr/qubes-app-split-gpg).

 **This code was written in a very short time frame and hasn't had any peer review or testing.
 Use at your own risk!**